PortMidi/portmidi/portmidi/trunk/pm_win/README_WIN.txt

 want to handle error codes in your own way) by removing PM_CHECK_ERRORS from the predefined symbols list in the Settings dialog box.

+PortMidi for Windows is based on the Win32 MMedia API.
+Historically, this API would crash Windows if a MIDI input device was left open, so PortMidi uses a DLL to clean up when a program exits.
+(The DLL cannot catch all exits, but any normal exit or Control-C handler will try to unload the DLL at which point code runs to clean up PortMidi.)

 PortMidi is designed to run without a console and should work perfectly well within a graphical user interface application.
 The Release version is both optimized and lacking the debugging printout code of the Debug